Evercade: Evercade EXP

 Compared to the original console, the EXP includes additional buttons and a slightly altered button layout.
 Although the screen is the same size as the original handheld, the EXP plays in higher resolution at 800x480.
 It has a mini-HDMI port for connection to a television, with output at 720p.
 The EXP uses a 1.5 GHz processor and has 4GB of RAM.
 It offers Wi-Fi for software and firmware updates.
 The console has a larger 3,000 mAh battery for up to five hours of usage, and it uses USB-C for recharging.

 The console's improved screen and its addition of vertical orientation were both praised, although some critics were disappointed by the lack of Bluetooth.

 A redesigned version, the Evercade EXP-R, was released in November 2024, at a lower retail price, while the original EXP was discontinued.
 The redesign excludes the mini-HDMI port and the 18 built-in games.

 Super Pocket

 In July 2023, Blaze Entertainment unveiled its new line of Super Pocket handhelds to be produced under the company's new HyperMegaTech brand.
 The console featured a smaller design at a lower price along with built in games by Capcom and Taito, depending on edition.
 Despite not being officially branded as an Evercade console the Super Pocket does feature a cartridge slot and is compatible with all Evercade games.
 Preorders for the console began in July 2023 with units expected to ship in October of that year.
+Additional editions featuring built in games from other developers have been released.

+Evercade Alpha

+Announced in May 2024, the Evercade Alpha is a tabletop arcade cabinet that is able to play Evercade cartridges and also has built-in licensed Capcom games.

+Evercade Nexus

+Revealed in April 2026, the Evercade Nexus is the successor to the EXP series, with a focus on playing 32 and 64-bit games.
+In addition to backwards compatibility with previous Evercade cartridges, the handheld features a larger display, dual analog sticks, and wireless multiplayer and game-sharing functionality.
+It is scheduled for release in October 2026, and will be packaged with a cartridge containing native ports of Banjo-Kazooie (1998) and Banjo-Tooie (2000).